Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 You may start from a yellow-orange paint out of the tube, like cadmium yellow deep.
 Looking at the color wheel, you know that the complement of yellow-orange is a violet.
 That means that you can add a bit of violet to dull it, and it will also darken it.

-You can use dioxazine violet or try some ultramarine blue, that has a red bias and it’s close to blue-violet.
+You can use dioxazine violet or try some ultramarine blue.
+Both have a red bias and are close to blue-violet.

 Mix with a palette knife and assess.